future timeline technology singularity humanity predictions events 2020 2050 2100

 Haiti is struck by a devastating earthquake

-On 12th January 2010, a 7.0-magnitude quake occurred in Haiti, devastating the nation's capital, Port-au-Prince.
-With a death toll of more than 230,000, it was one of the deadliest on record.* Many notable landmark buildings were damaged or destroyed, including the Presidential Palace, the National Assembly building, the Port-au-Prince Cathedral, and the main prison.
-Among those killed were Archbishop Joseph Serge Miot and the opposition leader, Micha Gaillard.
+On 12th January 2010, a magnitude 7 quake took place in Haiti, devastating the nation's capital, Port-au-Prince.
+With a death toll of 222,000, it was among the deadliest earthquakes on record.* Many landmark buildings were destroyed or heavily damaged including the Presidential Palace, National Assembly building, Port-au-Prince Cathedral and the main prison.
+Those killed included the Archbishop Joseph Serge Miot and opposition leader, Micha Gaillard.
 The headquarters of the UN Stabilisation Mission in Haiti (MINUSTAH) collapsed, killing many including the Mission's Chief, Hédi Annabi.

 The longest solar eclipse of the 3rd millennium occurs

-On 15th January 2010, a solar eclipse occurred in the Indian Ocean.
-It was the longest eclipse of this millennium, with a duration of 11 minutes, 8 seconds.
-It was first visible as a partial eclipse over Central Africa, before entering the Indian Ocean, where it reached greatest eclipse.
-It then passed over the Maldives, remaining at totality when passing over the capital city, Malé, at 12:20:20 UTC.
+On 15th January 2010, a solar eclipse took place across the Indian Ocean.
+With a duration of 11 minutes and eight seconds, it was the longest eclipse of this millennium.
+It first became visible as a partial eclipse over Central Africa, before entering the Indian Ocean, where it reached greatest eclipse.
+It then passed over the Maldives, remaining at totality when passing over the capital city, Malé.
 The path continued over India and into Myanmar, finally ending after reaching China.
-The next eclipse of a longer duration will not occur until December 3034.
+The next eclipse of a longer duration would not occur until December 3034.

 Apple debuts the iPad

-The iPad is Apple's first tablet computer – a device category between a smartphone and laptop computer.
-Similar in functionality to a larger and more powerful iPhone or iPod touch, it runs a modified version of the same operating system (iPhone OS).
-Its included applications are also redesigned to take advantage of the larger screen with added functionality similar to their Mac OS X counterparts.
+The iPad was Apple's first tablet computer – a device category between a smartphone and laptop computer.
+Similar in functionality to a larger and more powerful iPhone or iPod touch, it ran a modified version of the same operating system (iPhone OS).
+Its applications were also redesigned to take advantage of the larger screen with added functionality similar to their Mac OS X counterparts.

-The iPad has a 9.7-inch (25 cm) LED backlit multi-touch display with a pixel resolution of 1024x768, 16 to 64 gigabytes (GB) of flash memory, a 1-gigahertz (GHz) Apple A4 processor, Bluetooth 2.1, and a dock connector to sync with iTunes and connect wired accessories.
+The iPad featured a 9.7-inch (25 cm) LED backlit multi-touch display with resolution of 1024 x 768, 16 to 64 GB of flash memory, a 1-gigahertz (GHz) Apple A4 processor, Bluetooth 2.1, and a dock connector to sync with iTunes and connect wired accessories.

 The Constellation Program is essentially cancelled